Mother uses rhythmic movements and reflex integration to make life easier for her son

 ATNR [Asymmetrical Tonic Neck Reflex] and Head Righting [Reflex] had severe primitive reflex activity.

 On week three, I introduced Palmar/Babkin, still doing the previous rhythmic movements and Brain Tune-up daily but starting to alternate the reflex integrations.
-ST has very little hand strength so we did the finger squeezes in and out together, I did it on him and he did it on me.

 ST does often have a tight jaw especially when anxious or irritated and I think this Babkin link with TMJ could really help release this stressed area.
 By week four, I felt he was ready to start on one of the more challenging reflexes for him the Head Righting Reflex.
-In assessment all side were of equal severity, he coped pretty well with the Isometric but we increased the tummy time games and did some slow rotations on a swivel chair with eyes open and eyes closed which he was apprehensive of at first but began to want more of it.
+In assessment all sides were of equal severity, he coped pretty well with the Isometric but we increased the games and did some slow rotations on a swivel chair with eyes open and eyes closed which he was apprehensive of at first but began to want more of it.
 ST spent lots of time on the trampoline and trying to balance on one foot too.
 This improved pretty quickly and we are working on doing it for a few more seconds each time.
 Week 5, alternating everything so far and introducing ATNR [from the Brain and Sensory Foundations course] another challenging reflex for him.

 Week six, I continued alternating everything we had done so far to really embed these reflexes before adding any others.
 Sometimes just a minute here and there but it did allow for more to be done at a relaxed pace.
 Week seven added in Spinal Galant [Reflex].

 Week eight, we were ready to add another challenging one, the Moro.
 I really feel this is a big one for ST, he has a low sensitivity to pain and it was interesting to hear this in your videos about the link to hypo-sensitivity when your body becomes so stressed it shuts down so you feel less pain.
-We used a large peanut ball to do "monkey hugs" and enjoy doing the three thumps and I facilitated with the passive integration of the Moro Reflex .
+We used a large peanut ball to do the "monkey hugs" and enjoy doing the three thumps and I facilitated with the passive integration of the Moro Reflex .
 He also likes Hook Ups and the soothing effect of hands over the kidneys and adrenals.

 Weeks nine and ten, we continued everything so far alternating the reflexes, sometimes with Isometrics sometimes through play.
 By week eleven I felt we were ready to introduce Fear Paralysis Reflex [from the Brain and Sensory Foundations course].

 Weeks twelve and thirteen, we continued alternating and finally at week fourteen I added the final reflex STNR [Symmetrical Tonic Neck Reflex].
-We enjoyed doing the puppy stretches before bedtime and the other games we were already doing.

 He is no longer stuck in homolateral and naturally starts opposite arms opposite legs correctly.
 I have noticed he has far more stamina when he goes out for a walk.
 Before he would tire very easily and need to sit down frequently, now he can walk for an hour+ with no problems.